JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/project_setup/index.md

 # Virtual Environment

 Let’s begin.
-So, before going ahead we have to create a virtual environment, if you are interested you can even create a virtual environment from PyCharm itself, but I would like to go with the terminal.
+So, before going ahead we have to create a virtual environment.
+If you are interested you can even create a virtual environment from PyCharm itself, but I would like to go with the terminal.

 ```